samanthaming/samanthaming.com/content/tidbits/70-3-ways-to-clone-objects.md

 ---
 title: 3 Ways to Clone Objects in JavaScript
 description: Because objects in JavaScript are references values, you can't simply just copy using the =.
-Here are 3 ways for you to clone an object...
+Here are 3 ways for you to clone an object.
 tags: [javascript, es6, object]
 order: 70
 createdAt: 2019-6-20